optimizely/agent/README.md

 * **test** - recursively tests all .go files

 ## Prerequisites
 Optimizely Agent is implemented in [Golang](https://golang.org/).
-Golang is required for developing and compiling from source.
+Golang version 1.13+ is required for developing and compiling from source.
 Installers and binary archives for most platforms can be downloaded directly from the Go [downloads](https://golang.org/dl/) page.

 ## Running Optimizely from source